Petal-DA/retail_sales_analysis/README.md

   - **Animated Bubble Chart**: Offered a dynamic, store-level view of performance over time, revealing consistent top-performers.

 These charts were aligned with the business goals and delivered strong narrative clarity and decision support.
+Although the brief required 3 visualisations, 8 were included to ensure the analysis addressed the project's full scope—from temporal sales dynamics to economic influences and store-level performance.
+Each was selected based on its relevance and insightfulness.

 ## Unfixed Bugs